InvisoByDevoteam/AlteryxToolKit/README.md

 * Tableau Server API Get View ID
 * Tableau Server API Download Image

 As mentioned the two first tools are required in order to be able to extract anything from you Tableau Server.
 The last tool saves a dashboard locally on your computer.
+Behind the scene these tools utilised Tableau Server APIs.
+Hence, making your Alteryx workflow less complicated, safer and increase your work effiency.

 # Tableau Server API Authentication